ODINN-SciML/ODINN.jl/docs/src/sensitivity.md

 When evaluating the reverse differential equations, vector-Jacobian products (VJPs) need to be evaluated at every given timestep.
 The computation of these VJPs can be efficiently be computed using automatic differentiation.
-ODINN provides manual implementations of the pullback operations required to compute these VJPs, together with the interphase to compute this VJPs using the native Julia automatic differentiation libraries.
+ODINN provides manual implementations of the pullback operations required to compute these VJPs, together with the interface to compute these VJPs using the native Julia automatic differentiation libraries.
 The VJP methods in ODINN are implemented as concrete types of `AbstractVJPMethod`:
-- `EnzymeVJP()`: The Enzyme VJPs rely on [`Enzyme.jl`](https://enzymead.github.io/Enzyme.jl/) to compute the VJPs of the iceflow equation.
+- `EnzymeVJP()`: The Enzyme VJPs rely on [`Enzyme.jl`](https://enzymead.github.io/Enzyme.jl/) to compute the (spatially) discrete VJPs of the iceflow equation.
 It corresponds to the true VJP of the numerical code.
-- `DiscreteVJP()`: This is a manual implementation of what the Enzyme VJP does.
+- `DiscreteVJP()`: This is a manual implementation of what the (spatially) discrete Enzyme VJP does.
 Equations were derived manually by differentiating the iceflow equation.
-- `ContinuousVJP()`: In the special case of `SIA2D!`, as we are dealing with a diffusion equation, a continuous in space VJP can be derived by integrating by parts the SIA equation.
+- `ContinuousVJP()`: In the special case of `SIA2D!`, as we are dealing with a diffusion equation, a (spatially) continuous VJP can be derived by integrating by parts the SIA equation.
 It is then discretized after differentiation.

 ## SciMLSensitivity